 Guide for Authors

 - Submission of manuscripts.The Editorial Board invites the authors to send manuscripts in English language in doc or docx format for publication in Central European Journal of Comparative Law to the following e-mail address: firstname.lastname@example.org.
 The journal publishes contributions in English.
 The journal collects neither ASCs (article submission charges), nor APCs (article processing charges).
 Authors incur no fees for the submission or processing of their work.
-The journal publishes articles of 4 000 to 8 000 words including footnotes, tables, captions and references because of the requirement of conciseness.
+The journal publishes articles of 40.000 to 60.000 characters including spaces, footnotes, tables, captions and references because of the requirement of conciseness.
 On an ad hoc basis the journal publishes book reviews and notes on case law.

 - Information on the author.
-The Editorial Board invites the authors to attach the following pieces of information in a separate document: the name and the scientific degree(s)/title(s) of the author; the institutional affiliation (as the author wants it to be appeared in the journal) and her/his position (e.g. full professor, associate professor, assistant professor etc.); e-mail address; ORCID number; abstract (250-300 words) and 5 to 7 keywords.
+The Editorial Team invites the authors to attach the following pieces of information in a separate document: the name and academic degree(s)/title(s) of the author; the institutional affiliation (as the author wants it to be appeared in the journal) and her/his position (e.g. full professor, associate professor, assistant professor etc.); e-mail address; ORCID number; abstract (250-300 words) and 5 to 7 keywords.

 - Ethics in publishing.
 The journal endorses and follows the guidelines of the Committee on Publication Ethics (COPE: https://publicationethics.org).
 For detailed information on the requirements of the ethics, see ’Code of Ethics’.